 “Try liquid vitamin D at 5,000 units,” a second member recommended.
 “It goes on a little greasy, but your skin sucks it up really quick.
 In about 10 minutes ... it’s all gone, and a little goes a long way.”

-A benefit of topical treatments is that the vitamin D targets the skin lesions, so any potential side effects are usually limited to the skin.
+A benefit of treating psoriasis topically is that vitamin D targets the skin lesions, so any potential side effects are usually limited to the skin.
 Talk to your dermatologist if you’re interested in trying a topical vitamin D treatment for your psoriasis.

-The benefits of taking oral vitamin D supplements are less clear.
+The benefits of taking oral vitamin D supplements versus a topical treatment are less clear.
 Large research studies have measured the severity and intensity of psoriasis in people who took oral vitamin D supplements.
 Although some participants showed improvement after six months, the researchers did not find a significant improvement overall.
-Another clinical study showed that oral vitamin D increased vitamin D levels in the blood and reduced psoriasis severity compared to a placebo group.
+Another clinical study showed that oral vitamin D increased vitamin D levels in the blood and reduced psoriasis severity compared with a placebo (an inactive substance).

-Phototherapy offers an alternative source of UV light.
-UV light comes in two forms: UVA and UVB.
-Research has found that vitamin D production is maximized with UVB exposure that is given at low doses that do not burn the skin.
-Health care offices offer phototherapy equipment that specifically produces UVB light for treating skin and increasing vitamin D production, with minimized cancer risk.
+Phototherapy offers an alternative source of UV light, which comes in two forms: UVA and UVB.
+Research has found that vitamin D production is maximized with UVB exposure given at low doses that don’t burn the skin.
+Dermatology offices often have phototherapy equipment they can offer.

-Food is the safest source of vitamin D, according to the National Psoriasis Foundation.
-Some foods naturally contain vitamin D, while others are fortified with it, meaning extra vitamin D is added to them.
+According to the National Psoriasis Foundation, food is the safest source of vitamin D. Some foods naturally contain this nutrient, while others are fortified with it, meaning vitamin D is added to them.
 Fatty fish — such as cod, salmon, trout, mackerel, and tuna — have some of the highest levels of natural vitamin D. Cheese and egg yolks can provide a small fraction of the daily recommended amount.
 Foods that are often fortified with vitamin D include milk, plant-based milks, orange juice, yogurt, and cereals.
-Including these foods in your diet can help to maintain a healthy level of vitamin D.
+Including these foods in your diet can help you maintain a healthy level of vitamin D.

 Getting too much vitamin D can have negative side effects.
-You’re unlikely to get an unsafe amount of the nutrient from food or sunlight.
-However, you could get too much from supplemental sources.
+Although you’re unlikely to get an unsafe amount of the nutrient from food or sunlight, you could get too much from supplemental sources.

-High levels of vitamin D can cause damage to your kidneys, blood vessels, and heart.
-In extreme cases, they can cause death.
+High levels of vitamin D can cause damage to your kidneys, blood vessels, and heart and — in extreme cases — cause death.
 More often, excess vitamin D can lead to high levels of calcium in the blood due to increased calcium absorption.
 High calcium can cause side effects such as nausea, vomiting, dehydration, confusion, weakness, and kidney stones.

 For safety, consult with your health care provider before taking over-the-counter vitamin D supplements.
-They may check your vitamin D levels, via blood work, prior to recommending a supplement.
+They may check your vitamin D levels via blood work before recommending a supplement.

-MyPsoriasisTeam is a community of over 88,000 people living with psoriasis.
+MyPsoriasisTeam is a community of more than 111,000 people living with psoriasis.
 Members come together to ask questions, give advice, and share their stories with others who understand life with psoriasis.

 Have you used vitamin D to manage your psoriasis symptoms?
 What tips do you have to share?
-Leave a comment below or start a conversation on MyPsoriasisTeam.
+Leave a comment below, or start a conversation on your Activities page.